Columbia Icefield Adventure: Tickets and Tips

 The Columbia Icefield Discovery Tours are an excellent and convenient way to see the majesty of the Icefields Parkway and enjoy the exciting attractions at the Columbia Icefield.
 The highlight of these tours is a chance to ride an Ice Explorer vehicle onto the Athabasca Glacier, along with a walk on the Columbia Icefield Skywalk.

-The safe viewing area on the Athabasca Glacier on the Columbia Icefield Adventure tour.
+Safe walking area on the Athabasca Glacier during the Columbia Icefield Adventure.

 This round-trip tour is offered from either Banff or Jasper: